makersacademy/bowling-challenge/README.md

 1. Added Jasmine files to the project for testing.
 2. Created first 2 tests to test starting state of game including max score for strikes and rolls.
+3. Created and tested following 8 frames and logic with tests passing.

 Tests written so far: 2
 Test coverage: %